Battle of the Gianh River (1643): Course of battle

-As the VOC galleons sailed around the Central Vietnamese coast, the Nguyen lord's son-prince Nguyễn Phúc Tần dispatched 50 to 60 smaller junks to pursuit the VOC warships and then battled with them in five miles south of the gateway of the Gianh River.
+As the VOC galleons sailed around the Central Vietnamese coast, the Nguyen lord's son-prince Nguyễn Phúc Tần dispatched 50 to 60 smaller junks to pursue the VOC warships and battled with them five miles south of the gateway of the Gianh River.
 The Nguyen fleet consisted of small junks that were only capable of short-distance coastal sailing, compared to ocean-going Dutch galleons.
-A fierce battle was engaged: the Dutch opened fire at the Nguyen fleet and sunk seven of them.
+A fierce battle was engaged: the Dutch opened fire at the Nguyen fleet and sank seven of them.
 The Nguyen then shot back at the Dutch galleons.
 One Nguyen bullet hit the arsenal of the Wijdenes, igniting its gunpowder in a huge explosion that blasted the ship apart, and Baeck was killed.
 The two other VOC warships were damaged and forced to flee to the Gulf of Tonkin.
-The Trinh army were stationed very near the battle, and could hear intense gunfire, but did not come to help the VOC fleet.
-Jan van Elseracq meanwhile in a letter to the Trinh lords, claimed that the Dutch warships were victors, having inflicted 800 casualties on the Nguyen, and sunk seven Nguyen junks.
+The Trinh army was stationed very near the battle, and could hear intense gunfire, but did not come to help the VOC fleet.
+Jan van Elseracq, in a letter to the Trinh lords, claimed that the Dutch warships were victors, having inflicted 800 casualties on the Nguyen and sunk seven Nguyen junks.